Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 This is very easy to do in Lightning with inheritance.

 For example, imagine we now want to train an ``AutoEncoder`` to use as a feature extractor for MNIST images.
-The only things that change in the ``Autoencoder`` model are the init, forward, training, validation and test step.
+The only things that change in the ``AutoEncoder`` model are the init, forward, training, validation and test step.

 .. code-block:: python